-Since this is a cancellation time of game each team has an opportunity to cancel opponents result on a round level.
+Since this is a cancellation time of game each team has an opportunity to cancel opponents result on the round level.
 So for example, if Team A scores 3 points in a round then if Team B also scores 3 points those two scores cancel each one out.
-Which means in that round the result is tie and no one adds points to the overall game score.
+Which means in that round the result is a tie and no one adds points to the overall game score.

-Second example is when Team A has reached 21 points in overall game score and now Team B has an opportunity to cover their winning result and avoid losing the match.
+The second example is when Team A has reached 21 points in overall game score and now Team B has an opportunity to cover their winning result and avoid losing the match.

 If Team B has thrown all of their washers but still didn’t cover the winning result (21 points) of Team A, they can use Team A’s leftover washers and try to cover the result.
-Off course, this is only in situation when there are some leftover washers available.
+Off course, this is only in a situation when there are some leftover washers available.

 So if Team B manages to score 21 points and cover the winning results, any leftover washers are returned to team players respectively.
 Then the standard game is continued.

 Like in cornhole, each player must remain in its pitching box when throwing a washer.

 Washers can be thrown using ONLY underhand toss.
 Any overhead or two hand throw is forbidden and considered to the foul point.
 The washer that was inadequately thrown must be removed from the playing field immediately.